LucasJMO/E6Plus/classes/Knight.md

 **Code of Conduct**: A knight must abide by the following rules.
 Breaking any results in the loss of knightly abilities until atonement is completed.
 A knight must refuse bonuses from Aid Another actions in combat, a knight must refrain from the use of poisons of any kind, a knight may not voluntarily change shape, and a knight may not sell magic items.

-**Draw Fire**: With a Swift Action, a knight may pique the interest of any opponent with intelligence 6 or less within 25 + 5/class level feet.
+**Draw Fire**: With a Swift Action, a knight may pique the interest of any opponent with intelligence 6 or less within 60 feet.
 That creature must make a will save (DC 10 + 1/2 knight level + constitution modifier) or spend all of its actions moving towards or attacking the knight.
 This effect ends after a number of rounds equal to the knight’s class level.

 **Shield Mastery**: A knight subtracts his knight level from the armor check penalty given by used shields.
 This ability can reduce a shield's armor check penalty to a minimum of 0.